 exponential moving average (EMA)

-The charts in these books use a 20-bar exponential moving average, but any moving average can be useful.
+The charts in the videos and books use a 20-bar exponential moving average, but any moving average can be useful.

 To place a trade in the opposite direction of the trend (for example, selling a bull breakout that you expect to fail and reverse downward).